Home / Cardiac Testing Manhattan NYC | New York Cardiac Diagnostic Center

 Cardiac tests are non-invasive tests that evaluate whether an individual either has underlying heart disease or is at risk for developing heart disease such as heart attack or congestive heart failure.
 These tests generally are performed in the office but at times may be done in specialized facilities.

 Usually cardiac testing and any appropriate cardiac investigations are performed on the same day.
-You will be advised in detail of your diagnosis and management plan by the best in class cardiologist, Dr. Steven Reisman.
+You will be advised in detail of your diagnosis and management plan by the best-in-class cardiologist, Dr. Steven Reisman.

 In 2013 I had heart palpitations and I start looking online for the best cardiologist in Manhattan and I’ve found Dr. Reisman.
 He is a great heart doctor, very patient, knowledgeable, professional and he explained exactly what to do for a healthy heart.
 He did very detailed tests, he followed up on my test results.
 In 2014 I came to see Dr. Reisman again to check my heart rate and everything was great.
 He has a very friendly and professional team.
-I would recommend Dr. Reisman to any of my friends or family members. ~ Google
+I would recommend Dr. Reisman to any of my friends or family members. ~ ZocDoc

 Cardiac Diagnostic Services Offered Include: